volticks/CTF-Writeups/K3RN3LCTF_21/gradebook/README.md

 This was a nice challenge - i've never seen something as subtle as a format string mismatch in a ctf challenge before - it was only one character away from being correct.

-Actually all of the challenges I tried were pretty fun - well except the math challenges, I dont wanna talk about that :|.
+Actually all of the challenges I tried were pretty fun - well except the math challenges, I dont wanna talk about that lmao.

 See you in 3 months time when I make another one of these, or it might be before.
 Idk.